-But fast-forward a few years and the opposite theme is likely to be on your mind, and you may be asking yourself how much weight your crib can hold and whether your child will soon to be too heavy for their crib.
+But fast-forward a few years and the opposite theme is likely to be on your mind, and you may be asking yourself how much weight your crib can hold and whether your child will soon to be too heavy for it.

-So let’s take a look at crib weight limits and safety in more detail.
+So let’s take a look at weight limits and safety in more detail.

 How Much Weight Can A Crib Hold?

-The exact amount of weight that a crib (or cot) can hold will depend on the model and the material that the crib is made out of.
+The exact amount of weight that a crib (or cot) can hold will depend on the model and the material that it is made out of.

-Typically, most cribs can safely hold a child that weight between 35 – 50 pounds.
+Typically, most cribs can safely hold a child that weighs between 35 – 50 pounds.

 In terms of age, 50 pounds usually equates to a child that is between 4 to 5 years of age.

 Most babies tend to have transitioned out of a crib or cot by this age, so generally this weight / age limit isn’t too much of a concern.

 But as we mentioned, the materials and sizes do vary, so you should refer to your manufacture’s manual to confirm the exact limit of your child’s crib.